 • References: ensure that all references in the text are appearing in the list and vice versa.
+This was done.
 The reference list is not consistent, sometimes page numbers are provided, sometimes not.
+Page numbers in the list of references are usually provided in the case of articles, and in the case of referring to specific chapters of books but Internet sources do not always have page numbers.
+In cases where the page numbers are supplied in the text, in case of books, reports, it is assumed that no page numbers are required for these sources in the list of references.
 Some information in the reference list is not a reference but a full description of an acronym.
 Provide an acronym list separately.
+These acronyms are used in the text as references and it is the usual custom to include these acronyms in the list of references because this is where the readers will look for the items listed in the text.
+If the editor insists on a separate acronym list that can be supplied, but all my previous articles at HSAG were accepted in this way.

 • General: Language editing is required for the manuscript.
+Editing has been done.

 The manuscript has potential and will be of interest to readers of HSAG.
 There are however unclear and omitted information, inconsistencies, unconventional data presentation and other ambiguities that needs to be rectified before the manuscript can be considered for publication in HSAG.
+Please see comments next to every reviewer’s comment in this letter.

 The authors are invited to resubmit the mentioned article.
 The article will be resubmitted in the review process.
 The author needs to comply with the following guidelines: